Science, Religion and Evolution

 Well asked is half answered

-Consider: with the technological sophistication of the typical hunter-gatherer, no matter how intelligent, in particular, one who has no conception of electricity or magnetism, and no knowledge of metals or chemistry.
+Consider the technological sophistication of the typical hunter-gatherer, no matter how intelligent, in particular, one who has no conception of electricity or magnetism, and no knowledge of metals or chemistry.
 Such a one would have great difficulty formulating a meaningful theory about how a battery operated fan works.
-We in turn have no idea at present, how many levels of sophistication we stand below the TOE (“Theory Of Everything”) of the god's-eye-view.
+We in turn at present, have no idea of how many levels of sophistication we stand below the TOE (“Theory Of Everything”) of the god's-eye-view.

 These difficulties make sense in view of the well-established and repeated observation in the practice of science, that the greatest scientist is not necessarily the one who finds the best answers, but very likely may be the one who frames the best questions.

-Framing relevant questions in meaningful terms is in fact a major challenge in the design of meaningful experiments.
+Now, framing relevant questions in meaningful terms is a major challenge in the design of meaningful experiments.
 Our hunter-gatherer might well ask whether that fan works because it has trapped the spirit of a dragonfly or rather because it has trapped the spirit of a hummingbird.

 As a good scientist the hunter-gatherer might proceed to carry out experiments to resolve the question.
-Statistical analysis of his results might well yield high significance, but an industrial engineer who designs fans might have a harrowing time explaining why, in spite of significance at a level better than p = 0.00001, those experiments do not constitute strict proof that the fan works because what it has in fact captured is indeed the spirit of a hummingbird.
+Statistical analysis of his results might well yield high significance, but an industrial engineer who designs electromagnetic fans might have a harrowing time explaining why, in spite of significance at a level better than p = 0.00001, those experiments do not constitute strict proof that the fan works because what it has in fact captured is indeed the spirit of a hummingbird.
 One of the engineer’s difficulties in convincing the investigator might be the fact that both the experiments and the analyses were impeccable.
 Trying to point out flaws in basic assumptions tends to be dismissed impatiently as airy-fairy academic quibbling beyond the rational concerns of practical, down-to-earth experimentalists who know all about dragonflies and hummingbirds, and can see that they have nothing to do with the nature of amber and the fur of cats, neither of which could have any conceivable relevance to whirring fan blades.

 In our case, say in our conception of modern cosmology, we do not know whether we are any nearer understanding the universe in terms more meaningful than the hunter-gatherers' conception of the principle of the operation of the fan.
 Would the Olympians with their god's-eye-view laugh at the idea of the multiverse?
 Of superstrings?
 Of the Big Bang?
 Of red-shift?
 Of gravity?
 Of quantum theory, and in particular of quantum entanglement?
 Of information?
 Of evolution?
 Of matter?
 Of mind?
 Of spirit?
 Of ideas?
 We don't know.
-And if they do, we certainly do not know what they would replace such things with, or in what contexts.
+And if those Olympians do laugh, we certainly do not know what they would replace such things with, or in what contexts.

-But we can go on asking, doubting, thinking, measuring, synthesising, and falsifying.
+But we can go on with our asking, doubting, thinking, measuring, induction, synthesis, and falsification.
 All abject activities no doubt, but, offensive though they seem to some people, they have yielded proud results time and again.

 Note yet again that these principles we observe in today's science still are not dogma.
-They certainly are resilient, because they are based on views that have developed through the centuries and have taken coherent form in particular during the twentieth century.
+They certainly are resilient, because they are based on views that have developed through the centuries and have taken coherent form, most spectacularly during the twentieth century.
 In the process they have undergone generations of criticism and have been adapted accordingly.
 Whether formal or empirical, they are at all times subject to review and dissent.
-Each adjustment to the underlying view may have been disconcerting, but always has been assimilated once it has outlived the fogies.
+Each adjustment to the underlying view may have been disconcerting, but always has been assimilated once it has outlived the fogies, young or old.
 The problem is to persuade the community (or let it persuade itself) that some particular view is preferable (for now, in some particular context).
-In fact, if you discuss the philosophy of science in different circles you will find a great deal of variety in the details of all the opinions, but one thing that no one but a crackpot would tell you, is that in science the way to persuade a sceptic is by exercise of violence, authority, or even reproach.
+In fact, if you discuss the philosophy of science in different circles you will find a great deal of variety in the details of all the opinions, but one thing that no one but a crackpot would tell you, is that in science the way to persuade a sceptic is by exercise of violence, authority, threat, or even reproach.
 It is no part of science to prove the formally unprovable formally, or force anyone to believe it by moral or physical pressures.

 This no more suggests that any particular person who does work in scientific fields is dogma free or religion free, than that any religious person must be without sin, heresy or doctrinal error.
 Many a professor of a field of scientific study does in effect accept something as dogma and does force it on his students, and most of his students will swallow it as dogma, often without even token inquiry, or being aware of the nature of dogma.
 Many of the top scoring students actually will object bitterly if asked to accept views as conditional; what they want is hard fact that they can master for the examinations.
-Some of them will never outgrow such childhood diseases.
-Mind you, as a rule such students and professors both would be bitterly offended if anyone pointed out the unscientific nature of their behaviour.
+Some of them never outgrow such childhood diseases.
+Mind you, commonly such students and professors would be bitterly offended if anyone pointed out the unscientific nature of their behaviour.
 Very likely the class notes contain a solemn passage on the intellectual independence and dignity of science, and the students can get marks for mentioning it in the exams.

-In science the word "scientist" as applied to a person, is of far less importance than the word "scientific" as applied to his behaviour.
-Furthermore, non-scientific work performed by someone under total misapprehension as to its meaning often has produced material of value.
+In science the word "scientist" as applied to a person, is far less meaningful than the word "scientific" as applied to his behaviour.
+Furthermore, non-scientific work performed by someone under total misapprehension as to its meaning occasionally produces material of value.
 One could argue that, until perhaps two centuries ago, progress based on such misconception was rather the rule than the exception.
 What the scientists of two centuries in the future will say of science in our time, we can only guess, or if we prefer, wait and see.